- Lost in the SAP marketing of Fiori is how slow the uptake and usage of Fiori has been.

 Tying Fiori SAP Unnecessarily to HANA

 SAP first attempted to charge for Fiori.
-When unsuccessful, decide to use its investment in Fiori to tempt customers to buy Fiori.
+When unsuccessful, it decides to use its investment in Fiori to tempt customers to buy Fiori.
 There has never been any reason to restrict Fiori to HANA.
-One reason I heard was that because Fiori SAP was so report oriented that it would have to have HANA.
+I heard that because Fiori SAP was so report oriented that it would have to have HANA.
 This is untrue; in fact, most Fiori screens are quite low in data density.

-Nevertheless, SAP thought it was quite clever by restricting Fiori SAP to HANA.
+Nevertheless, SAP thought it was quite clever to restrict Fiori SAP to HANA.
 The major problem is that there are so few S4 instances live in the world.
-Thus it has been an essential part of limiting Fiori’s use to a tiny segment of the market.
+Thus it has been an essential part of limiting Fiori’s use to a tiny market segment.

 SAP and its Partner Network misrepresented Fiori as a Complete Replacement for the SAPGUI